 If both sides are co-operative, the parties focus on creating value - the theory being that a win-win outcome is achievable where both sides share in the outcome.
-Mediators, while voicing a preference for co-operative, interest-based negotiation, note that features of positional bargaining also arise, particularly when discussing settlement payments.
+Mediators, while voicing a preference for co-operative, interest- based negotiation, note that features of positional bargaining also arise, particularly when discussing settlement payments.

-Having worked to define the problems and explored ways to create value, negotiators still seek to influence the other side, narrowing their options so that the other side choose from a range of favourable options.
+Having worked to define the problems and explored ways to create value, negotiators still seek to influence the other side, narrowing their optionsto a range of favourable outcomes.
 Having set up the game, they seek to change it to maximise the chances of a better result.